GovTechSG/seed-primer-documentation/overview-of-seed.md

 ### Vendor

-You are a **Vendor**, if:
+You are a **Vendor**:

-- your organisational email address has any of the following:
+- If your organisational email address has any of the following:
     - dsta.gov.sg
     - dsta-wog.gov.sg
     - mindef.gov.sg
     - defence.gov.sg
     - gebiz.gov.sg
     - sps.gov.sg
-- you have a vendor email address as your organisational email address.
+- If you have a vendor email address as your organisational email address.
 For example:
     - john_doe@ncs.com.sg
     - john_doe@accenture.com.sg